Panama: Darién Lowlands

 A central open-aired dining and sitting room provides a friendly atmosphere.

-The camp grounds are birch-rich with Streaked Flycatcher...
+The camp grounds are bird-rich with Streaked Flycatcher...

-The camp grounds are birch-rich with Streaked Flycatcher...
+The camp grounds are bird-rich with Streaked Flycatcher...

 Perhaps we'll find a surprise too, like this stunning Ruby-Topaz...